Artist and Scavenger Stronghold Booted from SF Mission

 A legal battle for ownership of the artifact known as the “Joan Anderson Letter,” worth some $400,000, left McQuate out of the equation – but the story itself is a badge of honor in Junko’s unconventional history.

-Even as they watched other small businesses close shop in the wake of overheated rental prices, the pair remained steadfast in staying open.
+Even as they watched other small businesses close shop in the wake of overheated rental prices, the pair remained steadfast in hanging on to their lease.

 But last year, despite its many reincarnations, news of the impending renovations ultimately sealed Junko’s fate.